 In your workflow, try sending them an exclusive offer or coupon to get them excited about your company again.
 For more tips about launching an effective email re-engagement campaign, check out this post.

-Hosting a live, in-person event?
-Or maybe an online event, like a webinar?
+Hosting a live, in-person, or virtual event?
 Use email workflows to automate your communication to event registrants and attendees before, during, and after the event.

-If you're an ecommerce business, you'll likely benefit from an abandoned shopping cart workflow.
-The concept here is simple: When someone adds an item to their online shopping cart but leaves your site without completing the purchase, you can trigger an email workflow that reminds them of their forgotten purchase and motivates them to complete the transaction by offering a special discount code or some other incentive to buy.
+The concept here is simple: When someone adds an item to their online shopping cart but leaves your site without completing the purchase, you can trigger an email workflow that reminds them of their forgotten purchase.

 Communication with your customers shouldn't stop after they make a purchase.
-This is especially true if you sell a variety of different products and/or services.
-Use workflows as an opportunity to upgrade or upsell your existing customers, or sell them complementary products and services depending on what they've already purchased.
+This is especially true if you sell various products and/or services.
+Use workflows to help you upsell or cross-sell existing customers.

 If you administer regular Net Promoter surveys of your customer base, you can use customers' Net Promoter Scores as a property to trigger workflows.

-Furthermore, if you keep track of customers' product adoption or feature usage, you could trigger a workflow for users who are exhibiting low product engagement, providing resources that educate and train them on how to use the product features they're not taking advantage of.
+In that case, you could trigger a workflow for users exhibiting low product engagement, providing resources that educate and train them on using the product features they're not taking advantage of.

 Does your contacts database include customers who typically purchase on a cycle?
 Enter those people into a workflow that gets triggered when they make a purchase.